vishalpalsande/File_System/README.md

 This project provides all functionality to the user which is same as Linux File system ( Virtual File System ).
 It provides necessary commands, system calls implementations of file system through customised shell.
-In this project implement all necessary data structures of file system like **Incore Inode Table(IIT),
+In this project implement all necessary data structures of file system like</br>
+**Incore Inode Table(IIT),
 File Table(FT),
 UAREA(User area),